 - A. Inspect tapered valve seat bore in fluid end for rust and wipe out excess with a rag.
 Place a new lower seat in tapered hole.
 With a hardwood round dowel, drive lower seat firmly into place with a hammer.
-Repeat for upper seat being sure to also inspect the tapered bore in housing for rust. - B. Reassemble valve, spring, and spring retainer as shown in illustration 10A.
+Repeat for upper seat being sure to also inspect the tapered bore in housing for rust. - B. Reassemble valve, spring, and spring retainer as shown in Fig. 1.
 Be sure that springs are in correct location.
-When upper and lower valve seats are the same size, the heavier spring (larger diameter wire) is always installed on upper or discharge valve.
+The heavier spring (larger diameter wire) is always installed on upper or discharge valve.